 There are no watercourses (streams or wetlands) on the property, or within 32m of the property.
-The nearest watercourse (Orange River) is located approximately 230m north of the site.
+The closest watercourse is a small "artificial wetland" identified on SANBI BGIS located approximately 800m to the Northwest of the property.
 The proposed development is therefore expected to have no direct impacts on this watercourse.